reduce_to_nth_field() takes in a string or character vector of HLA alleles,

 Value

-A string or character vector of the same length as allele
+A string or character vector of the same length as allele, with the

 truncated alleles in each element.
 Alleles already at the desired level of